 We typically grant stock options at the start of employment to each executive and our other employees.
-Through December 31, 2018, we have not maintained a practice of granting additional equity on an annual basis, but we have retained discretion to provide additional targeted grants in appropriate circumstances.
+Through December 31, 2021, we have not maintained a policy of granting additional equity on an annual basis, but we have retained discretion to provide additional targeted grants in appropriate circumstances.

-We award stock options to employees who are not officers of the Company on the date the single person non-officer stock award subcommittee of the Compensation Committee approves the grant.
+We award stock options to employees who are not officers of the Company on the date the single-person non-officer stock award subcommittee of the Compensation Committee approves the grant.
+In 2015, the Compensation Committee formed a single-person non-officer stock award committee, currently composed of our chief executive officer, Travis C. Mickle, to which it delegated authority to grant, without any further action required by the Compensation Committee, stock awards to employees who are not officers of the Company provided that such grants are made in accordance with guidelines established by the Compensation Committee.
 If employees are officers of the Company we award stock options on the date the Compensation Committee approves the grant.
-We set the option exercise price as the last reported sale price of our common stock on The Nasdaq Global Market on the date of grant.
+We set the option exercise price as the last reported sale price of our common stock on The Nasdaq Stock Market on the date of grant.
+In addition, unless we specifically state otherwise, historical stock prices in this proxy statement have been adjusted to reflect a 1-for-16 reverse stock split of our common stock effected on December 23, 2020.